 Medicare covers Durable Medical Equipment (DME) meeting the following criteria: "The equipment must be long-lasting, used for medical reasons, and would not be considered useful to someone who is not sick or injured."
 DME is for use in your home and has an expected lifetime of at least three years.
 To be covered by Medicare, the equipment needs to be prescribed by a physician.
+All people with Medicare Part B have DME benefits with coverage at 80%.
+Medicare will only replace an item after it is so worn out it can no longer be fixed, and never less than five years from original purchase.

-All people with Medicare Part B have DME benefits.
-If you have an insurance provider other than Medicare, you will need to review your policy to determine what is covered, the timing of coverage, and how to optimize benefits.
+If you have an insurance provider other than Medicare, you will need to review your policy to determine what is covered, the timing of coverage and how to optimize benefits.
+Your ALS clinic team can help you understand your benefits regardless of your provider.